sk1p/django-codemirror2/README.rst

 If you just want to see it in action, see the almost-ready-to-run project in ``examples``.

-To use django-codemirror2 directly from git, you need to initialize the Codemirror2 submodule by running ``git submodule init && git submodule update``.
+To use django-codemirror2 directly from git, you need to initialize the Codemirror submodule by running ``git submodule init && git submodule update``.

 Usage
 =====